Cardiopulmonary bypass: Cardioplegia

 Cardioplegia is a fluid solution used to protect the heart during CPB.
 It is delivered via a cannula to the opening of the coronary arteries (usually by way of the aortic root) and/or to the cardiac veins (by way of the coronary sinus).
-These delivery methods are referred to antegrade and retrograde, respectively.
-Cardioplegia solution protects the heart by arresting (i.e. stopping) the heart, thereby decreasing its metabolic demand.
-There are multiple types of cardioplegia solutions, but most work by inhibiting fast sodium currents in the heart, thereby preventing conduction of the action potential.
+These delivery methods are referred to antegrade or retrograde, respectively.
+Cardioplegia solution protects the heart by arresting, or stopping the heart.
+This then decreases the heart's metabolic demand.
+There are multiple types of cardioplegia solutions, but most work by inhibiting fast sodium currents in the heart, which prevent conduction of the action potential.
 Other types of solutions act by inhibiting calcium's actions on myocytes.

 Technique

 Pre-operative planning

 CPB requires significant forethought before surgery.
 In particular, the cannulation, cooling, and cardio-protective strategies must be coordinated between the surgeon, anesthesiologist, perfusionist, and nursing staff.

 Cannulation strategy

 The cannulation strategy varies on several operation-specific and patient-specific details.
-The typical arterial cannulation involves the placement of a single cannulation within distal ascending aorta.
-The most simple form on involves placement of a single cannula (known as a dual-stage cannula) passed through the right atrium and into the inferior vena cava.
-In some operations, such as those involving the tricuspid or mitral valve, two cannula are used—one is passed through the inferior vena cava and one through the superior vena cava.
-This is known as bi-caval cannulation.
+Nonetheless, a surgeon will place a cannula in the right atrium, vena cava, or femoral vein to withdraw blood from the body.
+The cannula used to return oxygenated blood is usually inserted in the ascending aorta, but there is a possibility that it is inserted in the femoral artery, axillary artery, or brachiocephalic artery according to the demand of the surgery.
+After the cannula is inserted, venous blood is drained from the body by the cannula into a reservoir.
+This blood is then filtered, cooled, or warmed, and oxygenated before it returns to the body through a mechanical pump.